Padua's HOSA Club Connects Students with Medical Careers

-When asked about the differentiating between a medical career and the desire to pursue a service-oriented life, they both agreed that service is a theme that underlies what they do for people.
-For Gabby it's "a mentality of how I treat people, my family, friends and those in the community.
+When asked about differentiating between a medical career and the desire to pursue a service-oriented life, they both agreed that service is a theme that underlies everything they do for people.
+For Gabby it's "a mentality of how I treat people, my family, friends and those in the community."
 For Becca, "service and a career in healthcare can be one and the same.
 You are privy to something scary in someone's life but you have the ability to walk the journey with them."

 They both encouraged our students to learn about and shadow as many careers as possible before committing to a focus of study in college.
 You can be interested in fields other than medicine and still become part of the medical field.
 They both agreed that you will learn what you need to know in medical school and bringing additional skills for what excites you most to this journey is key.
 We are SO #PaduaPROUD of you both and hope you'll return at some point in the future to update us on your progress at Ohio State University and University of Virginia!